 Exploring the impacts of increasing cost transparency requirements in pharmaceutical R&D

-The costs of researching and developing new medicines are large and the R&D process takes many years, with much uncertainty about how successful any new medicine in the R&D pipeline will prove to be.
-Insights on the size and nature of R&D costs are important and can affect views on how much it is reasonable to pay for a new medicine.
-Transparency in R&D costs is therefore unsurprisingly of public interest.
+The costs of researching and developing new medicines are large, with much uncertainty about how successful any new medicine in the R&D pipeline will be.
+Insights on the size and nature of R&D costs can affect views on how much it is reasonable to pay for a new medicine.
+Transparency in R&D costs is of public and policy interest.
+We reviewed the academic and grey literatures to discover what it says about the types of information published about the costs of R&D, the sources of cost data and how much transparency is achievable.